exo-lang/exo/examples/README.md

 print(rank_k_reduce_6x16)
 ```

 This implements matrix multiplication between a $6\times K$ and a $K \times 16$.
+This might initially seem like a contrived example: the input sizes of the matrices are non-standard and only one of the dimensions is kept as an argument.
+However, it is precisely such *microkernels* that lie at the heart of the most computationally intensive tasks.
+For example, the [BLAS][] defines several useful linear algebra kernels which are often specialized for target architectures and even matrix sizes for specific workloads.
+The goal of Exo is to make this specialization process dramatically easier.

-However, the program does not take advantage of AVX2 instructions yet, and it is not obvious whether a vectorizing compiler can automatically discover the right way to parallelize this program.
+For our example, we want to specialize the kernel to use the AVX2 instructions and, it is likely the case that a vectorizing compiler cannot automatically transform this kernel.

 ## Scheduling Walkthrough